Karon Davis

 Karon Davis (b.
 1977, Reno, Nevada) creates sculptures and multimedia installations that touch on issues of history, race, and violence in the United States, using materials as varied as plaster strips, chicken wire, glass, and readymade objects.
 Drawing on her background in theater and film, Davis creates haunting tableaux inhabited by protagonists both historical and imagined.
 The figures are created using the artist’s unique plaster method, amalgamations of life-size casts taken from friends and family as well as her own body.
 The material reflects her longtime interest in ancient Egyptian mummification practices, using wrapping to memorialize different bodies and their complex histories.

-The artist’s work is in the collections of the Museum of Contemporary Art, Los Angeles (CA); the Pérez Art Museum, Miami (FL); the Los Angeles County Museum of Art (CA); the Museum of Fine Arts, Houston (TX); the Hammer Museum, Los Angeles (CA); the Rubell Museum, Miami (FL); and the Brooklyn Museum (NY), among others.
+Davis’ work is in the collections of the Museum of Contemporary Art, Los Angeles (CA); the Pérez Art Museum, Miami (FL); the Los Angeles County Museum of Art (CA); the Museum of Fine Arts, Houston (TX); the Hammer Museum, Los Angeles (CA); the Rubell Museum, Miami (FL); the Brooklyn Museum (NY), and MAC3, Los Angeles (CA) among others.
 In 2017 Davis was the recipient of The Louis Comfort Tiffany Foundation Biennial Grant.

 Press